-To the extent the temporary differences on which deferred tax has been calculated are expected to reverse after 1 April 2023, deferred tax balances at 31 December 2022 and movements in deferred tax balances during the year have also been measured at 25% (2021: 25%)
+Deferred tax balances at 31 December 2023 and movements in deferred tax balances during the year have been measured at 25% (2022: 25%).

-A tax credit of £14,000 (2021: £73,000) represents the income statement adjustment to deferred tax as a result of these changes and no additional deferred tax charge (2021: nil) has been taken directly to other comprehensive income in respect of items reflected in other comprehensive income.
+A tax credit of £2,000 (2022: £14,000) represents the income statement adjustment to deferred tax as a result of these changes and no additional deferred tax charge (2022: nil) has been taken directly to other comprehensive income in respect of items reflected in other comprehensive income.